 #5 Pricing Policy

 Webydo.
-There’s a free version that lets you create a simple site containing up to 5 pages.
-You can try a full-featured Webydo plan for free during a 30-day trial period.
-Then you need to choose from four plans: One site, Pro, Team, and Agency that range from $17 to $85/mo.
+There’s no free version available with this website builder.
+You can try a full-featured Webydo plan for free during a 7-day trial period.
+Then you need to choose from four plans: One site, Pro, Team, and Agency that range from $90 to $480/mo.
 The names are quite self-explanatory.
-There are also discounted plans for students.
-For more details see the official pricing page: http://www.webydo.com/pricing.html.
+There are also a separate plan for Enterprises.
+For more details see the official pricing page.

 Webflow.
 Webflow’s free plan lets you create one private and twenty public sites.
-Paid options range from $14/mo to $70/mo.
-See the full list of features for each plan here: https://webflow.com/pricing.
+Paid options range from $14/mo to $42/mo.
+See the full list of features for each plan here.

 Webydo vs Webflow.
 Such close rates will hardly come into the reckoning, though cost considerations certainly play a part in choosing a software.